Plastic Surgery After Major Weight Loss

 Have Concerns About Plastic Surgery After Massive Weight Loss?

-After this is complete, our doctors will evaluate the areas you wish to be treated.
+After this is complete, Dr. Cohn will evaluate the areas you wish to be treated.
 Photographs and measurements are typically taken to establish records of your procedure and overall progress.
-Our doctors will share information and supply you with the proper knowledge regarding the steps of the procedure.
-Our doctors will explain your options regarding anesthesia, incisions, and the type of procedures he believes are most appropriate.
+Dr. Cohn will share information and supply you with the proper knowledge regarding the steps of the procedure.
+Dr. Cohn will explain your options regarding anesthesia, incisions, and the type of procedures he believes are most appropriate.

 Plastic surgery recovery is unique for every patient.
 This is especially true for plastic surgery after weight loss since not all patients receive the same surgeries.

 Most patients experience swelling and bruising around the incision areas.
-Dr. Cohn and Dr. Anderson advise patients to refrain from any physically demanding activities until instructed otherwise.
-Our doctors will also give clear instructions after a surgery that, if followed carefully, will expedite recovery.
+Dr. Cohn advises patients to refrain from any physically demanding activities until instructed otherwise.
+Dr. Cohn will also give clear instructions after a surgery that, if followed carefully, will expedite recovery.
 These instructions include how to properly care for incision areas, pain management, and when to make a postoperative appointment.

 Breast reduction incisions and tummy tuck incisions are hidden in areas where clothing can conceal their presence.
-Our doctors do their best to place thigh, arm, and neck lift incisions in imperceptible locations (since these areas are not always covered with clothing).
+Dr. Cohn does his best to place thigh, arm, and neck lift incisions in imperceptible locations (since these areas are not always covered with clothing).
 Most scars that develop from treatments will eventually fade if they are given proper care and maintenance.

 Body contouring procedures are performed under general anesthesia, ensuring that there will be no discomfort or pain during the treatment.
-Any residual pain or discomfort can be easily managed with medication prescribed by our doctors.
+Any residual pain or discomfort can be easily managed with medication prescribed by Dr. Cohn.

 The pain should begin to subside in the days and weeks following your surgery.